hukevinxiaochen/fs-react-bp/README.markdown

 - create a test script called test:browser

+#### Testing react components

+Use jsdom to create a mock browser-like environment and require it in the test script as a cli option to the mocha command.

 # Notes to Fullstack

 * boilermaker: 10.
 Testing: consider that enzyme has instructions that now have you use an adapter rather than have to worry about getting react-test-renderer or addons-test-utils on your own.